gnesher/phaser-capacitor/README.md

 * Ionic Capacitor is still in Beta and there are some bugs / quirks that are still being ironed out.
 Head to https://github.com/ionic-team/capacitor to find more about it's current progress.

+* important!
+Electron recently came out with a major release (5) which is still not supported by Capacitor at the moment.

 ### Installation
 Simply clone or download the repository and then run
 ```npm install``` within the folder